mgmgst/labratory_mouse_home/README.md

 ### make mysql server for project
 1. run this comand in MYSQL database : `CREATE DATABASE alldatas;`

-2. run this comand in MYSQL database : `CREATE USER 'alldatas'@'localhost' IDENTIFIED BY 'test';`
+2. run this comand in MYSQL database : `CREATE USER 'nativeuserme'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`

-3. run this comand in MYSQL database : `GRANT ALL PRIVILEGES ON alldatas.* TO 'alldatas'@'localhost';`
+3. run this comand in MYSQL database : `GRANT ALL PRIVILEGES ON alldatas* TO 'nativeuserme'@'localhost';`

 4. run this comand in MYSQL database : `DROP TABLE IF EXISTS ledstatus;`